lm2-poly/OpenFiberSeg/readme.md

 ## Install python packages

-This project has been tested on Python 3.7 and 3.8.
+This project has been tested on Python 3.7 and 3.8, on Linux and Windows.
 The packages and recommended versions are found in the requirements.txt .
 If those packages conflict with your installation, consider using this project in it's own environment.

 (the following notation indicates running a command in terminal)
 $ <command>